mic-wypych/sejm/README.md

-The package provides convenience functions to access Polish [sejm API](https://api.sejm.gov.pl/sejm.html) and retrieve information on parties, MPs, votes, interpellations, committees etc.
+The package provides convenience functions to access Polish [sejm API](https://api.sejm.gov.pl/sejm.html) and retrieve information on parties, MPs, votes, interpellations, committees etc

 It also provides a shiny app to interactively browse information on Polish sejm.